IAmJuniorB/PyMaths/README.md

 > ##### **Arguments:**

+        - b:
-        b: The base of the triangle.
+                The base of the triangle.

+        - h:
-        h: The height of the triangle.
+                The height of the triangle.

 > ##### **Returns:**

+        - float:
                 The area of the triangle.

         return 0.5 * b * h